 Binaries are available to install from the releases page.

-The CLI can be used as a preprocessor to colorise output of less(1)
+The CLI can be used as a preprocessor to colorise output of less(1),

-see documentation for the LESSOPEN
+see documentation for the LESSOPEN environment variable.

-flag can be used to suppress output and return with exit status
+The --fail flag can be used to suppress output and return with exit status

 1 to facilitate falling back to some other preprocessor in case chroma